steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         How can an OBJ file be validated?
             The back end should assign the Format only after validation.
         Assign Format to model based on file content.

-    [ApiCcontroller]
-    ModelState
-        Does ValidationActionFilter.OnActionExecuting need to do more processing for ModelState?

     Active Project